thanhqtran/pyfrbus/README.md

 # pyfrbus

-A copy of the FRB/US Python code with some notes
+A copy of the FRB/US Python code with some notes.

+Tested on MacOS 14.7.6 (23H626).

 ## Installing dependencies